bsolomon1124/misc/azure/azure_notes.md

 **Resource lock**: a setting that can be applied to any resource to block modification or deletion.

+- Resource locks can be applied to _subscriptions, resource groups, or individual resources_
+    - Cannot be applied in the context of specific users or roles
+- When multiple locks are applied at different scopes, _the most restrictive inherited lock applies_
+- Locks apply to all resources in a scope and any new resources added to the scope
+- Locks always take precedence over RBAC roles

+Common levels:

-- **Delete** mode: will allow all operations against the resource but block the ability to delete it
+- **CanNotDelete** mode: will allow all operations against the resource but block the ability to delete it
-- **Read-only** mode: will only allow read activities to be performed against it, blocking any modification or deletion of the resource
+- **ReadOnly** mode: will only allow read activities to be performed against it, blocking any modification or deletion
-- Resource locks can be applied to subscriptions, resource groups, and to individual resources
-- Resource locks are inherited when applied at higher levels

 ## Predict costs and optimize spending for Azure ([home](#))